 Need to Know

-- Permits are non-refundable.
+- Permits are non-refundable and non-transferable.
 No Rainchecks.

 - Each individual may submit only one application per lottery.